 You can include Jinmian Rocks as part of a much longer hike along the ridge as described here, starting from Dahu Park and climbing up to Bishanyan Temple then across to Jinmianshan and down to Xihu Station.
-For something less involved, Jinmian Rocks is a popular quick hike up & down from Xihu Station as described on this page.
+Or you can hike to it from the other direction, starting at Jiantan Station (on the Red Line) and heading east along the ridge (see here).
+For something less involved than either of those routes, Jinmian Rocks is popular as a quick hike straight up & down from Xihu Station as described on this page.

 Starting from Xihu Station, if you come out of exit 1 you can spot the hiking trail sign.

 Turn tight as indicated and walk past the McDonald’s: